Optimal anytime regret with two experts: Discussion of results and techniques

 \SubsectionName{Application}

 As mentioned in \Section{intro}, the following theorem of Davis can be proven as a corollary of our techniques.
 Intriguingly, the proof involves regret, despite the fact that regret does not appear in the theorem statement.
-Our second application for binary sequence prediction is discussed in \Appendix{Application}.

 \begin{theorem}[{ Davis~\cite{Davis76}}] \TheoremName{DavisRW} Let $( X_t )_{t \geq 0}$ be a standard random walk.
 Then $\expect{\abs{X_\tau}} \leq \gamma \expect{\sqrt{\tau}}$ for every stopping time $\tau$; moreover, the constant $\gamma$ cannot be improved. \end{theorem}